 Can students bring laptops to school?

 Yes, there will be secure internet access in the new sixth form building which will also be developed across the school.

-There will be no parking for students on site or in the surrounding streets.
-It will be a planning condition for opening the sixth form that students continue to use public transport or walk so that we do not impinge on our neighbours.
+There will be NO PARKING for students on site or in the surrounding streets.
+This was a planning condition for opening the sixth form that students continue to use public transport or walk so that we do not impinge on our neighbours.
 Transport links are excellent with nearby Strawberry Hill and Fulwell rail stations or bus routes 281, 490, 110, H22, 267, 290, R70.

 No, we do not allow staff or sixth form students to smoke on site.

 Students wishing to apply for September 2019 should apply on-line via UCAS Progress from Monday 1 October.
 Please check the school website nearer the time for more advice.
 The closing date for applications is Friday 11th January 2019